Spark22Labs/Spark22-Advanced-Workspace-Automation-Lab/README.md

   }
 ```
 **Code Execution Workflow**
-  1. Have your code execute the **createTransaction** function by performing the following two steps:
+  1. Have your code execute the **createTransaction** function by performing the following steps:
-   - Comment out the execution of the prior functions you've called in the above steps by adding // (two forward slashes) in the beginning of the row
+  - Comment out the execution of the prior functions you've called in the above steps by adding // (two forward slashes) in the beginning of the row.
   - Add the following lines of code to invoke the createTransaction function.
 Replace depositVaultId & omnibusId with the id noted from the response received by the **createVaultAccount** function.
   - Replace yourname with your Full name e.g "First_Last"

 ```
 createTransaction("yourname", "TTTT", depositVaultId, omnibusId); // replace [yourname], depositVaultId & omnibusId with your values